Founded 1977 · ORCL · CIK 1341439

 The arrangement is structurally analogous to the founder-personal-control governance documented for other companies — xAI's founder-control concentration, Anthropic's LTBT trust governance, OpenAI's PBC-recap governance — but is achieved by different mechanics. xAI concentrates control through founder share ownership in a private structure.
 Oracle concentrates control through public-company common-stock ownership concentration without dual-class voting.
 The economic and governance outcome is similar; the legal and disclosure structure is not.

-Board of directors — 2025 nominees
+Board of directors — current composition

 Lawrence J. Ellison